lars18th/rrredir/README.md

 the -t timeout is specified in seconds, default: 0 if timeout is set to 0, block until the OS cancels conn. attempt

+option -I indicates running from inetd, then client comes from stdin. could be used with any other program using a PIPE by redirecting STDIN & STDOUT e.g. socat TCP4-LISTEN:11122,fork,reuseaddr EXEC:"/usr/bin/rrredir -I 127.0.0.1\:22"

 all incoming connections will be redirected to ip1:port1, followed by ip2:port2 if the former host is unreachable, etc.